decemberpei/V2rayRunner/README.md

 # V2rayRunner
-auto run "v2ray.exe -c xx.config" at windows startup, without Win cmd window, this utility is aimed to:
+auto run "v2ray.exe -c xx.config" at windows startup, silently in background.
-1. remove the anoying windows command window when run "v2ray.exe -c xx.config";
-2. the v2ray.exe binary can be downloaded from https://github.com/v2fly/v2ray-core/tags
-3. auto start v2ray at user logon;

 # V2rayKiller
-kill V2rayRunner as well as v2ray.exe instances
+kill V2rayRunner.exe as well as v2ray.exe instances.

+# how to use
+- build your own or download prebuild V2rayKiller.exe and V2rayRunner.exe from https://github.com/decemberpei/V2rayRunner/tree/master/binary
+- put V2rayKiller.exe and V2rayRunner.exe into the same dir as v2ray.exe (v2ray config files should also locate in the same dir).
+- double click V2rayRunner.exe and v2ray will run against each of the config files. next time you reboot OS, v2ray will auto start.
+- to mannually restart v2ray, run V2rayKiller.exe first then run V2rayRunner.exe.